raushan22882917/classroom-backend/README.md

 ### 4. Set Up Google Cloud Authentication

-Place your service account JSON file in the backend directory:
+For **local development**, place your service account JSON file in the project directory:

 ```bash
 # Download from Google Cloud Console